vliz-be-opsci/vliz-be-opsci.github.io/docs/conventions.md

 There should be two default branchs on each repo:
 - main (release ready code)
-- gh-pages (documentation) -> this branch is maintened automatically by a documentation workflow
+- gh-pages (documentation) -> this branch is maintained automatically by a documentation workflow

 Other branches should be open whenever a change is required and the name should fit the change.